 Once completed these design specifications will have to attain full compliance with the Canadian Motor Vehicle Safety Standards (CMVSS).
 Successful completion of the CMVSS requirements should allow the Company to meet the Federal Motor Vehicle Safety Standards (FMVSS) in the United States including the majority of compliance requirements for each Canadian province and American state.
-This is expected to provide the Company with a national safety mark awarded as a final stage manufacturer which is a key prerequisite for enabling full scale marketing initiatives and initial commercial sales in 2024.
+This is expected to provide the Company with a national safety mark awarded as a final stage manufacturer which is a key prerequisite for enabling full scale marketing initiatives and initial commercial sales in 2025.

 On September 12, 2023 the Company reported that it has filed its first proprietary Patent application for its Automated Traction Optimization Method for Vehicle Suspension Systems ("Method").
 The Patent Application forms the Company's initial proprietary claims and intellectual foundation for its automotive wilderness technologies.
-This patent application filing begins the Company's comprehensive proprietary protection program for its current and future technologies.

-The Method technologies are the first successful specialized Advanced Driver-Assistance System ("ADAS") created specifically designed for specialized no-road commercial/military wilderness operations.
+This patent application filing begins the Company's comprehensive proprietary protection program for additional protectable property opportunities for the Advanced Driver-Assistance System ("ADAS") marketplace.
+The Method technologies are the first successful specialized ADAS created specifically designed for specialized no-road commercial/military wilderness operations.

 In the automotive industry, ADAS refers to specialized automated technical features that are designed to increase the safety of operating motor vehicles on existing roadways.
 Current automotive industry design ambitions are to use human-machine interfaces that can assist a driver's ability to react to dangers on established roads.
 To date no one other than Kelso has created and proven a functional automated suspension-specific ADAS for commercial wilderness applications until the Company's recent introduction of its unique Method and a fully functional prototype.
-This is a major technological development advantage for the Company to grow future revenues from specialized automotive markets.
+This is a major technology development advantage for the Company to grow future revenues from specialized automotive markets.